 As the angular acceleration is proportional to angular displacement, the motion of the compound pendulum is simple harmonic and its time period 𝑇 is given by

-If IG is the moment of inertia of the body about an axis parallel with the axis of oscillation and passing through the center of gravity G.
+If IG is the moment of inertia of the body about an axis parallel with the axis of oscillation and passing through the centre of gravity G.

 𝘐 = 𝘐G + m𝑙2

 And 𝘐G = mK2 where K is the radius of gyration.

 𝘐 = mK2 + m𝑙2 = m(K2 + 𝑙2)

 And length of an equivalent simple pendulum is

 Where -------- equation (B)